• Skip to primary navigation

 3. I like to brush more glaze over the ribs each time I turn them.
 Watch them close.
 The glaze is loaded with sugar that can burn.

-4. Remove ribs from the grill and allow to sit for about 15 minutes before carving.
+4. Remove the cherry cola glazed ribs from the grill and allow to sit for about 15 minutes before carving.
 Slice in between each individual rib.

-Cherry preseraves added to cherry cola in pot3
+Cherry preserves added to cherry cola in pot.

-whisking cherry cola glaze ingredients in a blue pot5
+Whisking cherry cola glaze ingredients in a blue pot.

-Reduced thick cherry cola glaze stirred with a wood spoon6
+Reduced thick cherry cola glaze stirred with a wood spoon.

-1. While the ribs are baking prepare the glaze.
+1. While the ribs are baking prepare the cherry cola BBQ sauce.
 Pour the flat cola into a large heavy saucepan.

 2. Bring to a boil and let simmer for about 45 minutes or until reduced to 2 cups.
 You can eyeball it or to be sure pour the reduced cola into a measuring cup to be certain.